chato94/A/README.md

     6. It serves the /404/index.html file with a 404 error code (all others are code 200).

 * Once ready to run, run the `index.js` file and from there, websites can be accessed from the IP address logged on the terminal's stdout.
+* Note that you can make any mofications necessary to the `/init` and `/404` directories, just not delete them.